realbucksavage/stargate/README.md

 # Stargate

-A lightweight, extendable, and blazing fast API Gateway.
+A lightweight, extendable, and blazing fast gateway server library.

 Stargate supports:
 - Hot-reloading of routes